open-quantum-safe/tsc/security/response-process.md

 > Example 1:
 A vulnerability report is received via email.
-Brian is "up next."
+Brian is on call.
 He replies to the reporter(s) the next day, cc'ing security@openquantumsafe.org.
 Brian is now the Quarterback for the report.

 > Example 2:
 A GitHub security advisory is received.
-Pravek is "up next."
+Pravek is on call.
 He leaves a comment on the advisory the next day to acknowledge receipt of the report.
 Pravek is now the Quarterback for the report.